 Sometimes, it's nice to take a break from the Las Vegas Strip and escape the hype.
 Featuring tree-lined cobblestone streets, grassy areas and unique shops and dining, The District at Green Valley Ranch makes you feel like you're on a completely different vacation.

-If strolling through small, peaceful towns (think "Gilmore Girls") is your kind of fun, this should be a treat.
 The District may not be as massive as your average mall, but that just means you'll have more time to appreciate and browse through the stores it offers.
 The outdoor shopping facility is split into two sides: One section is on the same side as the Green Valley Ranch hotel, while the other is just across the street in the Whole Foods/West Elm shopping area.
 We recommend checking out both sides, but if you want to do some serious shopping the Green Valley Ranch side is a great place to start.

 The District features popular retailers like White House | Black Market and LOFT, as well as a handful of boutique shops like Francesca's Collections.
 Browsing through this store is like digging through a treasure chest.
 Not only will you find a colorful assortment of dresses, accessories and purses, but you'll also find perfect gift items like games, books, jewelry and hand creams.
 Just a few steps over, Anthropologie (a sister company to Urban Outfitters) carries earthy, fashionable apparel and vintage-inspired hats.
 You'll also find things for the home including aprons, candles and small trinkets.